 Completion of this training along with previous successful completion of the Lungs in Action Online Theory has been designed to provide personal trainers, fitness instructors, exercise physiologists and physiotherapists with the opportunity to deliver Lungs in Action - A community based exercise maintenance program for people with stable chronic lung disease who have completed a Pulmonary Rehabilitation program and people with stable NYHA Class II and Class III Heart Failure who have completed Heart Failure Rehabilitation.

-- Increasing the understanding of the disease process of COPD, Heart Failure & other common chronic lung conditions
+- Describe the pathophysiology of COPD, Heart Failure & other common lung conditions.

-- Distinguishing the key components of exercise programming for those with chronic lung conditions and Heart Failure
+- Describe and distinguish key components of exercise programming for those with chronic lung conditions and heart failure.

-- Identifying and demonstrating the utilization of safety precautions and risk management protocols for exercising a person with chronic lung conditions and Heart Failure
+- Implement appropriate safety precautions and risk management protocols for exercising a person with chronic lung conditions and/or heart failure.

-- Obtaining and exhibiting vital practical skills in managing a breathless client
+- Demonstrate vital practical skills in managing a breathless client.

 - Demonstrating the ability to successfully instruct a Lungs in Action class utilising all the skills and knowledge obtained within the training